ADVERTISEMENT

 Make Sure Your Digital Signage Furthers Your Goals

 The first step of any marketing campaign is to clearly define goals.
-Are you investing in digital signage to benefit your employees, and keep them informed of company processes?
+Are you investing in digital signage to benefit your employees, and keep them informed of company processes? [related]Or are you focusing on customer-based digital signage to increase brand recognition and convey value to your audience?
+You may simply want to boost sales in key areas.

 To gauge the effectiveness of your digital signage campaign, you need to determine your goals before you begin.
 It may sound simple, but ensuring a solid return on investment begins in the earliest planning phases of any marketing campaign.